Aegis: Tethering a Blockchain with Primary-Chain Stake: Security

 \section{Security}

-After showing that the ancestors of a block generated by an active committee were also generated by active committees~(\secQuickRef{sec:security:activeCommittee}), we prove Aegis achieves agreement~(\secQuickRef{sec:security:agreement}), validity~(\secQuickRef{sec:security:validity}) and progress~(\secQuickRef{sec:security:progress}), and that it penalizes misbehaving nodes~(\secQuickRef{sec:security:slashing}).
+To prove Aegis's security, we first show that the ancestors of a block generated by an active committee were also generated by active committees~(\secQuickRef{sec:security:activeCommittee}).
+After that, we prove Aegis achieves agreement~(\secQuickRef{sec:security:agreement}), validity~(\secQuickRef{sec:security:validity}) and progress~(\secQuickRef{sec:security:progress}), and that it penalizes misbehaving nodes~(\secQuickRef{sec:security:slashing}).
 The security guarantees follow~(\secQuickRef{sec:security:conclusion}).
+Appendix~\ref{app:securityAssumptions} summarizes the assumptions Aegis requires.